 For North Carolinians, of course, theory hardly mattered.
 Without using exactly the same terminology, they set out to build, beginning in the 1950s, an economy that privileged the skills and knowledge of highly educated workers, the scientists and engineers who created software, pharmaceutical patents, and other new technologies.
 Brain Magnet tells the story of this new form of “cognitive capitalism”—the apt term used by theorists such as Carlo Vercellone and Yann Moulier-Boutang—and how it evolved on the ground.
 Historians have done profound work about the decline of liberalism and the rise of the New Right in the suburban Sunbelt, while scholars have begun to look at the interplay between universities and high-tech firms from a policy perspective.
 However, I propose to take a more capacious look at the intellectual framework in which the information economy emerged.
 Its rise was neither predestined nor natural, and historians have paid too little attention to how Americans pieced together a vision of an economy fueled by knowledge and dedicated to the production of intellectual property.

-This project is under contract with Columbia University Press as part of the new Studies in the History of U.S. Capitalism series.
-Part of the study can be found in an article in the Journal of Urban History and an essay in the edited collection The Bohemian South, from University of North Carolina Press.
+Brain Magnet was published by Columbia University Press as part of its new Studies in the History of U.S. Capitalism series in March 2020.
+Parts of the study can be found in an article in the Journal of Urban History and an essay in the edited collection The Bohemian South, from University of North Carolina Press.